Home > Library > Research Bias > Ingroup Bias

 Ingroup Bias Examples

-People often prefer to socialise with people who have the same passion or interest as them.
+People often prefer to socialise with people who have the same passion or interest as they do.
 Sports fans prefer to communicate with people supporting the same team as they do due to a sense of connection based on common interests or passions.

 It can help to foster positive feelings towards fellow fans and people supporting the same political party.

-Individuals try to communicate or socialise with people from the same age group to share a sense of relativeness with each other.
-It can lead to ingroup bias between people, resulting in excluding others who fall outside the age group.
+Individuals try to communicate or socialise with people of the same age group to share a sense of relatedness with each other.
+It can lead to in-group bias between people, resulting in the exclusion of others who fall outside the age group.

 We may perceive individuals from our clan or group as more intelligent than others because of shared beliefs or ideas.
 This can create an illusion of superiority in our minds and limit our ability to learn the diverse perspectives of outgroup members.